Undergraduate Research Mentorship Program

 will have the opportunity to develop their own research project or creative endeavor

-- Applications will be accepted through February 6, 2023.
+- Applications will be accepted with a priority deadline of November 1, 2023.

-- Mentor pairings will be announced by mid/late February for the Spring semester.
+- Mentor pairings will be announced by the end of Fall semester.

 - Mentors applicants and mentee applicants will designate in the application what type